BenMannMann/ArchLinuxBTW/README.md

 menu_show_core_updater = "true"
 ```

+### Fix RES Permission Requests
+When trying to open a link inline on Reddit with RES, a new pop up window appears asking for permission.
+However, hyprpolkit doesn't seem to appear to allow this permission to be accepted.
+To get around, do the following steps:
+- Open the console with F12
+- Type `window.location.href`
+- Copy the URL into a new tab in the browser and press enter
+- Allow the permission
+- Refresh Reddit

+Inline links should now work for that source.
+Rinse and repeat for any other links that require permission.

 ## Commands
 - `pacman -S <package>` -> Install a Package
 - `pacman -Syu` -> Upgrade all Packages